iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * Integer operated on Integer will result in an integer, removing the trailing decimal.
     * 3 / 2 = 1
     * 3 / 2 is 1.5, but the .5 is removed.
+* Integer operated with a double will result in a double.
+    * 1 + 2.5 = 3.5